alexdutton/england-covid-msoa/README.md

 # MSOA-level COVID-19 case count time series data

+**This readme is out of date.
+I'll update it soon. `data/observations.csv` is the best place for data right now.**

 These data are weekly totals for new COVID-19 cases published daily for England by MSOA ([Middle Level Super Output Area](https://en.wikipedia.org/wiki/ONS_coding_system#Neighbourhood_Statistics_Geography)).